 Of course, this recipe can be adapted to make it healthier or suit any food allergy you may have.

 - Flour – you can swap all-purpose flour with spelt flour, white whole wheat flour, or replace 1/2 cup of wheat flour with 1/2 cup of oat flour to boost plant-based proteins.
 Don’t swap the flour for low-carb flour like almond flour or coconut flour.
 The recipe won’t work with these two flours.

-- Oil – you can use a healthy oil like olive oil or skip the oil for the same amount of unsweetened applesauce or mashed bananas.
+- Oil – you can use a healthy oil like olive oil or for an oil-free option, skip the oil for the same amount of unsweetened applesauce or mashed bananas.

 Frequently Asked Questions

 Below I listed the most common questions about these vegan muffins with blueberries.

 Absolutely yes!
 Replace all-purpose flour with the same amount of all-purpose gluten-free flour containing added gums.

 My favorite option is a 1:1 flour bland like Bob Red Mill’s gluten-free flour.

 You can replace the sugar with some xylitol or erythritol to remove the sugar from the recipe.